BenIlies/NoPASARAN/docs/tutorial/intro_tests.rst

 2. When the "STARTED" event is triggered, it transitions to the "Second State".
 3. Upon entering the "Second State", the "done" action is executed, which inherently triggers the "DONE" event.
 4. As a consequence of the "DONE" event, the FSM transitions to the "Last state".
-5. The "Last state" marks the end of this FSM scenario since it does not define any further actions or transitions.
+5. The "Last state" marks the end of this FSM test since it does not define any further actions or transitions.

 Please note that this is a basic representation of a state machine.
 In real-world applications, more states, events, and actions would likely be defined to accurately model complex behaviors.